%20w%20negro%202026.png)

 Morris

-A journalist at heart, she has long been driven by storytelling.
-She produced a documentary on Machu Picchu for Yale University and previously supported cultural film initiatives, including the New England Festival of Latin American and Iberian Cinema and the New Haven Documentary Film Festival.
+A storyteller at heart, she produced a documentary on Machu Picchu for Yale University and contributed to the New England Festival of Latin American and Iberian Cinema, as well as the New Haven Documentary Film Festival.

 |---|---|---|---|